WhyN0t101/WhyN0t101/README.md

 ## Hello, I'm Tiago 👋
 I'm a 21-year programmer from Portugal.

-- 🔭 I’m currently an CyberSecurity student at IPL.
+- 🔭 I’m currently a CyberSecurity student at IPL.
-- ⚡ Fun Fact: I can write software imagine that.
-- Graduated in Software Engineering.
+- ⚡Graduated in Software Engineering.

 **Languages and Tools:**